 2. A/B test your subject lines to find the winner

 Subject lines are tricky.
-Besides avoiding spam words and evoking a sense of curiosity, we always suggest A/B testing different subject lines.
+Besides avoiding spam words and evoking curiosity, we recommend A/B testing different subject lines.

 3. Hook them with a personalized headline